ksator/junos-automation-with-AWX/README.md

 This repository doesnt install AWX.
 You still need to install AWX yourself.
 Here's the [**install guide**](https://github.com/ansible/awx/blob/devel/INSTALL.md)
 By default, AWX pulls the latest tag from docker hub.
-You can enforce the AWX version to another tag.
-You need to do this change before installing the AWX
+Here's how to use another tag.
+You need to do this before installing the AWX
 ```
 $ nano awx/installer/inventory
 ```